 The only way to get rid of the message is to fix the issue.
 The message may go away when you turn the car off and then on, but it will come right back next time you drive under the same conditions.

 A common cause of the warning is something blocking the inlet for the hybrid battery cooling system.
 If not, the hybrid battery filter or screen is likely clogged.
-It’s also possible that a vent isn’t properly attached, but I’ve never seen this happen in real life.
+A disconnected vent can also cause poor cooling, but I’ve never seen this happen in real life.